Wednesday, October 31, 2007

 Sunday, October 28, 2007

-The Pink Lady of Yorba Cemetery, Santa Ana, etc.
+The Pink Lady of Yorba Cemetery

-At least a few decades ago, Yorba Linda librarian Mary Ruth Erickson (now retired) needed a Halloween tale for children's story time.
-She put together bits of various old ghost stories she'd heard over the years and applied them to local sites and local family names.
+About fifty-five years ago, Yorba Linda librarian Mary Ruth Erickson needed a Halloween tale for children's story time.
+She cobbled together bits of various old ghost stories she'd heard over the years and applied them to local sites and local family names.
 She created the Pink Lady story.
-(I suppose pink was chosen because El Toro Memorial Park already has a spectral Blue Lady, and Capistrano has a phantom woman in white.)
+(El Toro Memorial Park already had a spectral “Blue Lady,” and Capistrano already had a phantom “Woman in White.”)
+Kids took the story to heart and shared it all over north Orange County.
+Adults soon followed suit.

 Saturday, October 27, 2007